 At Island Shakespeare Festival, the center of everything we do is reflected in our values.
 We believe in:

 Accessibility: We believe in three pillars of accessibility.
 One, that art should be available to all, regardless of financial constraints.
 Two, that classic theatre should be engaging and resonant to a modern audience.
-Three, that we meet the needs of ability impaired audience members so everyone can enjoy the multi-sensory experience of live theatre.
+Three, that we anticipate the needs of all audience members and artists so everyone can enjoy the multi-sensory experience of live theatre.

-Intersectional Inclusivity: We believe that classic theatre belongs to everyone, and we strive for inclusivity and representation of the scope of humanity in our audiences and in our company of artists.
+Intersectional Inclusion: We believe that classic theatre belongs to everyone, and we strive for inclusion and representation of the scope of humanity in our audiences and in our company of artists.

 Excellence: We believe excellence is iterative.
 Never resting on our past accomplishments, we relentlessly strive to improve even in the smallest of ways.